mihirsavadi/mihirsavadi.github.io/_pages/about.md

 My name is Mihir.
 I'm a third year undergraduate at Virginia Tech, majoring in Computer Engineering (Digital Design, Digital Signal Processing, Chip-Scale Integration, Machine Learning).

 I've recently fallen into the rabbit hole of Digital Design & Neuromorphic Computing - it is where my current research interests lie.
-I have grown quite fond of playing with digital logic at the lowest levels; I find it's combination of simplicity, flexibility, and scalability fascinating and powerful.
+I have grown quite fond of playing with digital logic at the lowest levels; I find its combination of simplicity, flexibility, and inherent scalability fascinating and powerful.

 When I'm not occupied with research or getting my degree, I enjoy listening to and creating music, reading, cooking, and stretching out my hammock.
 </div>